squid-cache/squid-cache.github.io/old/ConfigExamples/Authenticate/Kerberos.md

 ## krb5.conf Configuration

-- ⚠️ In IE the proxy must be specified as FQDN not as an IP-address
+- :warning: In IE the proxy must be specified as FQDN not as an IP-address
 - ℹ️ `rc4-hmac` should be listed as encryption type for windows 2003.

 A minimal setup without DNS resolution of AD servers would be (MIT